Homebuyer’s

 Seller’s market

-A seller’s market, there are more buyers than there are homes for sale.
+In a seller’s market, there are more buyers than there are homes for sale.
 With fewer homes on the market and more buyers, homes sell quickly in a seller’s market.
 Prices of homes are likely to increase, and there are more likely to be multiple offers on a home.
 Multiple offers give the seller negotiating power, and conditional offers may be rejected.

 Virtual deals